Published December 19, 2023 • Updated November 10, 2025

 Did you know?
 Eugenol, the active compound in clove oil, is listed by the EPA as a “minimum-risk” biopesticide ingredient.

-4. Peppermint oil: A robust natural repellent
+4. Peppermint oil: A cool, refreshing powerhouse

 Found in: Dust to Dust Plant-Powered Insect Powder